explodinglabs/explodinglabs.github.io/_posts/python/2021-01-25-dont-use-staticmethod.markdown

 In Python, don't use the `@staticmethod` decorator.

-Just write a plain function instead.
+Write a plain function instead.

-You might say "it groups the function with the related class".

-But that's what modules are for.